actions/first-interaction/README.md

 Version 3.0.0 introduces breaking changes:

-- If you're using a self-hosted runner, ensure it's on version on [v2.327.1](https://github.com/actions/runner/releases/tag/v2.327.1) or later
+- If you're using a self-hosted runner, ensure it's on version [v2.327.1](https://github.com/actions/runner/releases/tag/v2.327.1) or later

 When a first-time contributor opens a PR or issue, this action will add a